 Watch this video series to see how it's done.

 Start by downloading the written case study -- a mixed-use property -- so you'll have the necessary facts and figures.
-Then watch the first video in the series -- it's free.
-Then purchase the remaining set of five videos here, all for just $59.
+Then purchase the videos, all for just $69.

-In this series of videos, we'll examine the basic financial analysis of a potential real estate investment, using a mixed-use property as our example.
-You can download the case study that describes this investment at http://www.realdata.com/files/urbancenter.pdf.
-In future episodes we'll perform an in-depth analysis of this property, but for this first video we're going to start the way many investors might: with a quick and simplified first pass.
+For this first video we're going to start the way many investors might: with a quick and simplified first pass.
 Our purpose here is to vet some of the key numbers in order to decide if we think this property is worth taking a more careful and in-depth look.
-You can try this first video free

 We've decided that this property has potential, so we'll go forward with a more detailed evaluation.
 This mixed-use property has revenue from both residential and commercial rental units.
 We see how the apartment revenue is generally straightforward, but how the commercial units may involve special considerations like step increases, expense recoveries and tenant improvement allowances.
 We also begin to see how to enter data in the REIA Pro software.

 Now that we've accounted for our mixed-use property's revenue, we'll look next at operating expenses.
 In a real estate investment, are there some costs that we can classify properly as operating expenses and some that we cannot?
 Why does it matter?

-In this video we'll begin with our property's first cash flow -- the sources and uses of funds at the time of our purchase.
+In this video we'll begin with our property's first cash flow, reviewing the sources and uses of funds at the time of our purchase.
 We'll look at our operating cash flows and see what role funded reserves and taxes might play; and we'll look at the final cash flow that occurs when we sell our investment property.